Financial planning for college: What to know before you start saving

 3. Keep in mind: The earlier you start, the better

-Education savings accounts, such as a 529 plan, can go a long way toward helping to reach your financial planning goals, but the money you contribute needs time to grow.
+Education savings accounts, such as a 529 plan, can go a long way toward helping reach your financial planning goals, but the money you contribute needs time to grow.

 By starting to financially plan for college early, you’ll not only give yourself and your child more options when it comes to financing their education, you’ll also give yourself options when it comes to your other financial priorities.